qedric/empact/README.md

 - **Operator Roles:** Roles such as SIGNER_ROLE and DEFAULT_ADMIN_ROLE are defined to control contract operations.

-### Vault Contract - `fund.sol`
+### Vault Contract - `vault.sol`

-The `Vault.sol` contract serves as the actual vault for each fund.
-It is cloned with each new fund creation and is responsible for keeping track of the balance, unlocking according to the target or maturity date, and facilitating withdrawals.
+The `Vault.sol` contract serves as the actual vault for each vault.
+It is cloned with each new vault creation and is responsible for keeping track of the balance, unlocking according to the target or maturity date, and facilitating withdrawals.

 ### Generator Contract - `generator.sol`

-The ZebraFramework Generator Contract is designed to generate the on-chain artwork for the ZebraFramework NFTs that represent each fund.
+The ZebraFramework Generator Contract is designed to generate the on-chain artwork for the ZebraFramework NFTs that represent each vault.
 This contract can be swapped out, so that the artwork can change over time.

-- **Dynamic Appearance:** ZebraFramework fund NFTs change in appearance over time, reflecting their progress towards unlocking.
+- **Dynamic Appearance:** ZebraFramework vault NFTs change in appearance over time, reflecting their progress towards unlocking.

 ## Getting Started

-To get introduced to ZebraFramework, visit our [website](https://zappfundraising.vercel.app//) to create your own fund or explore existing ones.
+To get introduced to ZebraFramework, visit our [website](https://zappvaultraising.vercel.app//) to create your own vault or explore existing ones.
 You can also interact with the smart contract on the Ethereum blockchain.

 ## Contributing